intel/yask/README.md

        Older Gnu C++ compilers can produce kernels that run many times slower.
 * Gnu C++ compiler, g++ (4.9.0 or later; 8.2.0 or later recommended).
+  Even when using Intel compilers, they rely on functionality provided by a g++ installation.
 * Linux libraries `librt` and `libnuma`.
 * Perl (5.010 or later).
 * Awk.